-Click Additional details to append a tracking tag to the creative, add an integration code, or notes.
+Click Additional details to add a tracking tag, an integration code, or notes.

 Common problems that will prevent you from uploading a creative asset include:

-- Filename is too long: For most file types, the maximum length is 200 characters.
-For audio and video files, the maximum length is 50 characters.
-(Shorten these maximums in half for languages with wide characters.)
+- Filename is too long: For most file types, the maximum length is 200 single-byte characters or 100 double-byte characters.
+For audio and video files, the maximum length is 50 single-byte characters or 25 double-byte characters.

 - Creative has no clickthrough: All creatives must include at least 1 exit that leads to an advertiser landing page.